-VEVO is a free online service that gives visa holders, employers and other registered organisations easy and quick access to visa status and entitlement information 24 hours a day.
+VEVO is a free online service that gives visa holders, employers and other registered organisations easy and quick access to visa status and conditions 24 hours a day.

 ImmiCards issued to immigration detainees living in the community are not verifiable through VEVO because community detainees do not have an Australian visa.

 Validating ImmiCard details

 ImmiCards can be verified through the

 Document Verification Service (DVS).
-This is a secure, national, real-time online system that allows Australian government agencies and registered organisations to confirm that the ImmiCard has not been cancelled and that the details on the card match records held by immigration systems.
+This is a secure, national, real-time online system that allows Australian government agencies and registered organisations to confirm that the ImmiCard has not been cancelled and that the identity details on the card match records held by the Department.

 ImmiCards are issued with a 3 year expiry date.
 The expiry date is not linked to the card holder's visa.
-Expired ImmiCards can still be used after the expiry date to verify visa status through VEVO or ImmiCard details through the Document Verification Service.
+Expired ImmiCards can still be used after the expiry date to verify visa status through VEVO or the Document Verification Service.
 However, clients are able to replace their expired card online.

-If you would like to replace a lost, damaged or stolen ImmiCard, you can order a replacement card online.
+ImmiCard holders who need to replace a lost or expired ImmiCard can order a replacement card online.